nachiketDharmik/ERC721Factory/README.md

     cmd: node nftMint.js "YOUR_PRIVATE_KEY" "PROVIDER_API"

     Example:

     cmd: node nftMint.js "abcdefghijklm0987654321"  "https://goerli.infura.io/v3/YOUR_PROJECT_ID"

+    Above command explained :
+    a.
+Set variables "privateKey" and "Infuraprovider"  which is used in below code .

+      const provider = new ethers.providers.JsonRpcProvider(Infuraprovider);

+      let walletWithProvider = new ethers.Wallet(privateKey, provider);

-    Above command will call mintNFT function of NFTcontract and mint new NFT.
+    b.
+Function writeContract() will call "mintNFT" function of NFTcontract and mint new NFT.